Control#

 Control includes methods for timing, program flow, conditional logic, and project termination.
 These controls let you pause execution, create loops, define logic paths, and end a program.
 Below is a list of available controls, including methods and core Python keywords:

-if/elif/else – Checks multiple conditions in order.
+– Checks multiple conditions in order.while

-break – Exits a loop immediately.
+– Exits a loop immediately.stop_program

-stop_program – Ends the running program.
+– Ends the running program.pass

-pass – Placeholder used when no action is needed.
+– Placeholder used when no action is needed.

 wait#